The goals of this state funded safe and supportive schools continuation grant program are to:

 Funding is contingent upon availability.
 All dollar amounts listed are estimated/approximate and are subject to change.
-If more funding is to become available it will be distributed under the same guideline as listed in the initial RFP document.
+If more funding becomes available, it will be distributed under the same guidelines that appear in this RFP document.

-These funds must be used to implement action plans that incorporate all six elements of the Framework, as submitted with the FY2021 application (or as part of the FY2020 FC 335 grant).
+These funds must be used to implement action plans that incorporate all six elements of the Framework, as submitted with the FY2022 application (or as part of the FY2021 FC 335 grant).

 All applicants may consider partnering with Educational Collaboratives or other consultants to help facilitate the implementation process.

 Option 2 grantees may also use funds for mentor/support activities.